+ How is Angels different?

 - Receive weekly visits and support from their Angels Clinical Case Manager, who is available for parent visitations and all court dates, as needed

-- Appreciate that their Angels Clinical Case Managers carry smaller caseloads and are focused only on the support of our children and families
+- Appreciate that their Angels Clinical Case Managers carry small caseloads and are solely focused only on the support of our families and the children in their care

 + Is Angels a county-run foster care agency?

 No. Angels is non-profit charity, licensed as a foster family agency (CCL #374603866) by the State of California and operates independently but in close cooperation with the Child Welfare Services Department of San Diego County.

 + What are the requirements for becoming an Angels parent who fosters?

 Basic requirements include: